MeneerJanssens/WhisperX_GUI/README.md

-# Whisper Turbo Transcription GUI
+# WhisperX Transcription GUI

-A modern desktop app for fast audio transcription using Whisper Turbo with a dark-themed GUI built on CustomTkinter.
+A modern desktop app for fast audio transcription using WhisperX with a dark-themed GUI built on CustomTkinter.

 ## Features
 - Transcribe audio files (mp3, wav, m4a, ogg, flac, webm, mp4, etc.)
 - Modern, dark-themed GUI with a progress bar and status colors
 - GPU/CPU device selection (auto-detects CUDA)
 - Copy and export transcription
-- Chunked processing for large files to reduce memory usage
+- Batched processing for fast transcription
+- Word-level alignment for accurate timestamps
 - Error handling and user feedback

 ## Requirements